Mastiff

 Unique facts and fascinating details

-- The Mastiff is considered one of the heaviest dog breeds in the world.
+- The Mastiff is one of the heaviest dog breeds in the world, with some males weighing over 200 pounds.

-- Despite their size, they are known as 'gentle giants' due to their patient nature with children.
+- Despite their intimidating size, they are known as 'gentle giants' and are generally very affectionate with their families.

 Frequently Asked Questions